-This internationally-recognised practice module fosters an approach to learning about management of long-term conditions that supports critical inquiry and clinical reasoning in the specialty practice of diabetes nursing in partnership with people and their whānau, families and communities to facilitate self-management.
+This module is designed to enable Registered Nurses to advance their knowledge and skills in diabetes nursing practice.
+The module fosters an approach to learning that supports critical inquiry and clinical reasoning in the specialty practice of diabetes nursing in partnership with people and their whānau, families and communities to facilitate self management.

-Students will explore issues in the clinical management of diabetes using theoretical and evidence-based perspectives, and develop specialty nursing care strategies in a multi-disciplinary context to meet the challenges within the NZ health care environment.
-You may take this practice module as part of the Postgraduate Diploma in Nursing and/or the Master of Nursing.
+Students will explore issues in the clinical management of diabetes using theoretical and evidence-based perspectives.
+They will also develop specialty nursing care strategies to meet the challenges within the New Zealand health care environment.